 A Brief Exploration of Haarlem

-On the first day, we made our way into the city center for lunch and found a fish stand selling kibbeling on one of the walking streets.
+On the first day, I made my way into the city center for lunch and found a fish stand selling kibbeling on one of the walking streets.
 This is the Dutch version of fish and chips (or perhaps the forerunner of the English like how the British took gin from the Dutch).
 It started off as bits of cod, and now is chunks of any white fish lightly battered and deep-fried.
 It’s usually sold from fish food trucks around the country, or at weekend markets.
 Aioli or remoulade (Dutch tartar sauce) are served with the portion and, unlike the British, the Dutch aren’t stingy with their helping of sauce.
 The meal is one of my favorites in the Netherlands, and I had a portion at least once a week this summer.
 Best of all, a portion is as little as $4.

-Despite all the churches I’ve been to in my travels, it would have been nice to see St. Bavo’s Church, but it just didn’t fit into our schedule.
-We also missed all the museums, such as the Connie ten Boom Museum (Haarlem’s version of Anne Frank’s House) and the Teylers Museum (a history museum which displays artifacts grouped together in the way historians used to think was accurate).
+Despite all the churches I’ve been to in my travels, it would have been nice to see St. Bavo’s Church, but it just didn’t fit into my schedule.
+I also missed all the museums, such as the Connie ten Boom Museum (Haarlem’s version of Anne Frank’s House) and the Teylers Museum (a history museum which displays artifacts grouped together in the way historians used to think was accurate).

-Book your Stay at Hello I’m Local
+Book Your Stay at Hello I’m Local

 You can either book directly at the Hello I’m Local website, or you can give me a small commission by booking with my affiliate link for Agoda.com.
 Do make a reservation early, as they fill up in the summer.